Owasso woman celebrates 103rd birthday

 Shaffner graduated from Fort Cobb High School in 1934 and went on to become a Rosie the Riveter while her husband was at war.

 During her 103 years, she has seen a lot of changes in the world around her.
-A few that stuck out were pop up toasters, Bandaids, parking meters, insulin and parking meters.
+A few that stuck out were pop up toasters, Bandaids, parking meters, insulin and cell phones.

 "Getting her to use a cell phone, that was a trip," Snider said laughing.
 "We got it for her for safety, but she wouldn't turn it on.
 She had it with her but she never turned it on."